TITLE 3 TAXATION

 (a) The veteran's exemption contained in Section 7-37-5 NMSA 1978 requires that claimant has been honorably discharged from membership in the armed forces of the United States.
 A person has been “honorably discharged” if he or she has been discharged and has not received either a dishonorable discharge or a discharge for misconduct.

-(b) Any veteran who did not serve at least ninety (90) days at any time during any period in which the military forces were engaged in armed conflict is not entitled to the exemption; except that a person who would otherwise be entitled to the status as a veteran except for failure to have served in the armed forces continuously for ninety days is considered to have met that qualification if the person served for less than ninety days and the reason for not having served for that period was a discharge brought about by service-connected disablement.
+(b) Any veteran who did not serve at least 90 continuous days on active duty is not entitled to the exemption; except for failure to have served in the armed forces continuously for 90 days is considered to have met that qualification if the reason for not having served for that period was a discharge brought about by service-connected disablement.

-(c) A veteran does not lose his or her right to a veteran's exemption by re-enlisting immediately after receiving his or her honorable discharge.
+(c) A veteran does not lose their right to a veteran's exemption by re-enlisting immediately after receiving his or her honorable discharge.

 (3) Residency.
 Pursuant to Section 7-37-5 NMSA 1978, it is required that a person be a current New Mexico resident to qualify for the veteran's exemption.